severin1992/ImageCaptionApp/README.md

 # ImageCaptionApp
 Based on [1][2] I developed an image caption generator web app build with the dash framework in python.
-Just drag
+Just drag and drop or select a picture and the Web App takes care of the rest.
+For a more complete documentation of our model architecture feel free to visit our <a href=" https://humboldt- wi.github.io/blog/research/seminar/07imagecaptioning/"> blog post </a>.

+---
 ![plain](captionwebapp1.png)

+---
 ![filled](captionwebapp2.png)

 ---
-Instructions
+Instructions:

 ---
 Sources: <br>